jamaljs/jamaljs/README.md

 ### Basic Usage

-I'm not going to explain figure it out yourself:
+I'm don't know how to describe its lifecycle in english.
+I'm not best at it.
+But i think it explains itself:

 ```html
 <div id="root"></div>